-The law intends to expand retirement savings, noted Patricia Hausknost, City National Bank wealth planner.
+The law intends to expand retirement savings, noted Alan Wolberg, manager of wealth planning for City National Bank.
 It has important applications for business owners, part-time workers, those with student-loan debt, graduate students, seniors and their heirs.

 Here's what you need to know:

 The SECURE Act brings important changes for those at retirement age.

 Before the new law, individuals had to take required minimum distributions, or RMDs, from most kinds of retirement accounts starting in the year they turned 70 ½ .

 Now, those who turn 70 ½ after Jan.
 1, 2020 won't have to take the required minimum distribution until the calendar year in which they turn 72.
 This change is less crucial for those who need to live on their retirement savings, but it can be beneficial to individuals of means who prefer to wait longer before drawing down their retirement savings.